bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 - Variety
     The SJ-Platform components are ready-to-use and can be reorganized in various pipelines.
 Besides, the system is compatible with different types of data sources, data storages, services and systems.
 Stream Juggler Platform easily integrates with in-memory grid systems, for example, Hazelcast, Apache Ignite.

-The systems is available under Apache License v2.
+The system is available under Apache License v2.